-5.1.2 Get media profiles
+5.1.2 GetProfiles

 An endpoint can ask for the existing media profiles of a device using the GetProfiles command.
 Both pre-configured and dynamically created profiles can be retrieved using this command.

 The token parameter controls which profiles are returned: